Literature Circles & Book Talk: A Teacher's GuideLiterature Circles & Book Talk: A Teacher's Guide: practical strategies for teachers

 Book Talk in Maths

-The pupils read the problem silently.
+The learners read the problem silently.
 The Vocabulary Checker clarifies that 'product' means they need to multiply.
 The Visualiser shares a bar model representing the quantities.
 The Strategist proposes a sequence of calculations based on the visual model.
 The group discusses the proposed strategy, referencing the visual model to ensure it aligns with the original text of the word problem.
-The teacher observes how the structured talk prevents pupils from rushing to a calculation without fully comprehending the parameters of the problem.
+The teacher observes how the structured talk prevents learners from rushing to a calculation without fully comprehending the parameters of the problem.

 Book Talk in Science